Paper Giant

 Designed to be printed or viewed digitally, the Roadmap is a series of 6 posters that outline the journey to improving MARAM alignment.

-Through our research and codesign process it became clear that user needs changed as they moved through stages of MARAM maturity.
-When they are just getting started they need support to build commitment and understand their scope.
-Once ready to commence implementation they need to know the critical path to minimum compliance, followed only then by additional information about how to achieve best practice and elevate impact.
+Our research and co-design process revealed that what organisations need changes as they progress.
+Early on, they need support to build commitment and understand their scope.
+Once they're ready to start implementing, they need to know the critical path to minimum compliance.
+Only then does additional guidance about best practice and elevating impact become useful.

 We designed a comprehensive evaluation spreadsheet